 - Promote, conduct, and translate high quality, substantive research on issues affecting families

 - Teach, mentor, and support family researchers throughout their careers

 - Engage with the community to improve family outcomes and inform social policy

 - Advance social justice by promoting diversity, equity, and inclusion through our research and programming

+CRF recognizes our position as guests on this sacred land and acknowledges that we are on Nonotuck land, which in turn drives our commitment to the land grant mission of UMass Amherst to provide teaching, research, and public service to benefit the families of the Commonwealth and nation.
 CRF has a long history and deep roots at the University of Massachusetts Amherst.
 CRF was founded over forty years ago in the 1970s.
-A generous endowment given in 1996 by Dorothy Dunklee Gavin ‘43 and Joseph Gavin ensured a strong and sustainable future for the Center.
+A generous endowment given in 1996 by Dorothy Dunklee Gavin ‘43 and Joseph G. Gavin, Jr. ensured a strong and sustainable future for the Center.
 In 2003, the original Center for the Family was transformed into today’s Center for Research on Families.
 CRF is supported by the College of Natural Sciences, the College of Social and Behavioral Sciences, the School of Public Health and Health Sciences, College of Education, College of Nursing, the Office of the Vice Chancellor for Research and Engagement, the Edna Skinner and Tay Gavin Erickson endowments, grants, and gifts from alumni and other generous donors.